11 Reasons Your Pothos Not Growing (Have Solution)

 Solutions:

 This issue has nothing to do with it.
-Winter and autumn are the dormant seasons of this species.
+Winter and autumn are the dormant seasons for this species.
 You can only wait for the growing seasons to notice the development.

 No pruning